ADVANCEMENTS IN PRECISION CARBURIZING

 carburizing units.
 Frederick J. Otto**

-Daniel H. Herring** ** Member of ASM International and member, ASM Heat Treating Society |
+Daniel H. Herring** ** Member of ASM International and member, ASM Heat Treating Society | Progress continues to be made

 in low pressure vacuum carburizing